 In the following sections, we will walk you through a couple of use cases for the new Link Storage feature.
 There is however many possibilities and we welcome you to study the Link Storage Documentation.

 How to create a new Link Storage

 1 - Create new link storage

-Under the "Link Storages" page you can create an new link storage by clicking the new button.
-This will create the first section, where you specify 'Code', 'LinkField Separator', 'Description' and 'Description 2'.
+Under the "Link Storages" page you can create a new link storage by clicking the new button.
+This will create the first section, where you specify 'Code', 'LinkField Separator', 'Description', and 'Description 2'.
 The two latter represent information about what values or link fields are stored in the Link Storage.

 NOTE: You need to have your Rapidi central version upgraded to at least version 3.2.93i to see the "Link Storages" in the menu in your MyRapidi service.